jensnt/io_import_build_map/README.md

 # BUILD Map Importer - Blender Add-on
-This Blender Add-on lets you import maps in the BUILD format used by games such as Blood or Duke Nukem 3D.
+This Blender Add-on allows you to import maps in the BUILD format as used by games such as Blood or Duke Nukem 3D.

 ![E1L1](/images/e1l1.png)